To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

-Whether it is a formal, typed document or handwritten on a piece of paper, once a contract is signed, it generally cannot be changed or broken unless both parties agree.
-You should not sign a contract unless you have read it, understood it, agree with it, and want to be legally bound by it.
+Whether it’s a formal, typed document or a handwritten piece of paper, a contract can’t usually be changed once it’s signed.
+(Unless both parties agree.)
+You shouldn’t sign a contract unless you’ve read it, understood it, agree with it, and want to be legally bound by it.

 What you should know

-Under British Columbia law, you have to sign a few types of contracts with a handwritten signature for them to be considered enforceable.
-These are:
+Under British Columbia law, a few types of contracts must be signed with a handwritten signature for them to be considered enforceable.
+An example of this is a transfer of real property.

-An electronic signature is information in electronic form that a person creates or adopts to sign something.
+An electronic signature is information in electronic form that you create or adopt to sign something.
 It can take the form of typing your name into a contract or inserting an electronic image of your handwritten signature.

-The witness must be present when the party whose signature is to be witnessed is signing the contract.
+The witness must be present when the party who requires the witness signs.

 Prevent problems